gazebosim/gz-transport/tutorials/02_installation.md

 ## Mac OS X

-Ignition Transport and several of its dependencies can be compiled on OS X with [Homebrew](http://brew.sh/) using the [osrf/simulation tap](https://github.com/osrf/homebrew-simulation).
-Ignition Transport is straightforward to install on Mac OS X 10.9 (Mavericks) or higher.
+Gazebo Transport and several of its dependencies can be compiled on OS X with [Homebrew](http://brew.sh/) using the [osrf/simulation tap](https://github.com/osrf/homebrew-simulation).
+Gazebo Transport is straightforward to install on Mac OS X 10.9 (Mavericks) or higher.
 Installation on older versions requires changing the default standard library and rebuilding dependencies due to the use of c++11.
 For